-Diagnosing Behçet's disease is very difficult because no specific test confirms it.
+Diagnosing Behçet's disease is very difficult to diagnose because no specific tests confirm it.
 When a patient reports symptoms, the doctor must examine the patient and rule out other conditions with similar symptoms.
 Because it may take several months or even years for all the common symptoms to appear, the diagnosis may not be made for a long time and is often a retrospective diagnosis.
 A patient may even visit several different kinds of doctors before the diagnosis is made.

 - Mouth sores (oral ulcers) at least three times in 12 months